 20 years later and nothing has changed.
 Sure, hold onto the concepts and skills you developed but life on the other side of the desk is a far cry from the insulated world of academia.
 However, the absolutes that are preached and reinforced at the University are rarely as concrete in the classroom.
 Steel yourself, you are about to have 2 dozens sponges about 6 times a day.
 Your job is to creatively find a way for each sponge to soak up as much information as possible and then hope it doesn't drip on the floor as they leave your classroom.
 Oh, and you'll do it again tomorrow too.
 Plus, no 2 sponges are alike and rarely respond to instruction the same way.

 So where do you start?
 Get in your room and other facilities as quickly as possible and really look.
 I don't mean how you look at stuff at Cracker Barrel, I mean look and dig and discover.
 Like that lady at a garage sale who you swear is looking for a gold bar or the crown jewel under every pair of slacks.
-Bring your father, uncles, brothers, and fathers in law.
+Bring your parents, uncles and uncles, siblings, and even in-laws.
 Why?
-Guys love to look through shops, barns, and closets.
+You have family that loves to look through shops, barns, and closets.
+You might not want to admit it but you've got a person or two who loves to dig through stuff.
 Pull it all out and assess what you have.
 I'd be willing to bet the whole area needs to be cleaned out and swept anyhow, so pulling it out is just a part of that process.

 Now your first assessment.
 What do you have and what can you do with it?
 Did you find tools?
 Group them by subject: woodworking, engines, animal science, horticulture, vet science...
 I know some tools will overlap and use your best judgement on those but group as best you can.
 Now do you have what you need to teach a small engines class?
 Woodworking?
 Vet Science?
 Horticulture?